 Course aiming to equip rostered personnel deployed within short notice to perform their expected roles within AU Peace Support Operations.

-The African Union Commission (AUC), in partnership with ACCORD/TfP, organised the African Standby Capacity (ASC) Civilian Foundation Course for Rostered Personnel on 18-24 March 2018 in Harare, Zimbabwe.
+The African Union Commission (AUC), in partnership with ACCORD, though its Training for Peace (TfP) Programme organised the African Standby Capacity (ASC) Civilian Foundation Course for Rostered Personnel on 18-24 March 2018 in Harare, Zimbabwe.

-ACCORD/TfP’s involvement in this initiative is in line with the Programme’s strategic goal of supporting efforts at strengthening the AUC and Regional Economic Communities/Regional Mechanisms (RECs/RMs) capacity and capability to plan, manage and implement PSOs on the continent through the enhancement of the capacities of the ASF.
+ACCORD’s involvement in this initiative is in line with its strategic goal of supporting efforts at strengthening the AUC and Regional Economic Communities/Regional Mechanisms (RECs/RMs) capacity and capability to plan, manage and implement PSOs on the continent through the enhancement of the capacities of the ASF.
 This initiative also seeks to contribute to improved sustainable capacity for the conduct of PSOs on the continent through ensuring effective functioning of organizational systems in the RECs/RMs.

-The training course was attended by participants who came from most RECs/RMs, United Nations missions, International Organisations, African Union Peace Operations, Researchers and different Foreign Affairs’ civil servants.
+The training course was attended by participants who came from most of the RECs/RMs; United Nations missions, International Organisations, African Union Peace Operations, Researchers and civil servants from Departments of Foreign Affairs.

-ACCORD/TfP, provided funding and training support in a partnership with the AU PSOD to organise the event and was represented by James Machakaire, Kitenge Fabrice Tunda and Precious Ngcobo, Coordinator, programme officer and programme administrator respectively in the Peacekeeping Unit respectively.
+ACCORD was represented by Brig.
+Gen. James Machakaire, Kitenge Fabrice Tunda and Precious Ngcobo, the Coordinator, programme officer and programme administrator respectively in ACCORD’s Peacekeeping Unit.